Battle of Athens (1946): Background

 During the war, two servicemen on leave were shot and killed by Cantrell supporters.
-The servicemen of McMinn County heard of what was going on and were anxious to return home and do something about it.
-According to a contemporaneous article by Theodore H. White in Harper's Magazine, one veteran, Ralph Duggan, who had served in the Pacific in the navy and became a leading lawyer postwar, "thought a lot more about McMinn County than he did about the Japs.
+Servicemen from McMinn County heard of what was going on and were anxious to return home and do something about it.
+According to a contemporaneous article by Theodore H. White in Harper's Magazine, one veteran, Ralph Duggan, who had served in the Pacific in the Navy and became a leading lawyer postwar, "thought a lot more about McMinn County than he did about the Japs.
 If democracy was good enough to put on the Germans and the Japs, it was good enough for McMinn County, too!"

-The scene was ripe for a confrontation when McMinn County's GIs were demobilized.
-When they arrived home and the deputies targeted the returning GIs, one reported: "A lot of boys getting discharged [were] getting the mustering out pay.
+When McMinn County's GIs were demobilized and returned home, they were targeted by the deputies.
+One GI reported: "A lot of boys getting discharged [were] getting the mustering out pay.
 Well, deputies running around four or five at a time grapping [sic] up every GI they could find and trying to get that money off of them, they were fee grabbers, they wasn't on a salary back then."

 In the August 1946 election, Paul Cantrell ran again for sheriff, while Pat Mansfield ran for the State Senate seat.
-Stephen Byrum, a local historian, speculates that the reason for this switch was an attempt to spread the graft.
-Bill White, meanwhile, claims the reason for the swap was because they thought Cantrell stood a better chance running against the GIs.
+Stephen Byrum, a local historian, speculates that the motive for this switch was an attempt to spread the graft.
+White, meanwhile, claims the reason for the swap was because they thought Cantrell stood a better chance running against the GIs.
 The GIs were more hostile towards Sheriff Mansfield and his deputies rather than against Cantrell, whose period as sheriff had been relatively benign.

-McMinn County had around 3,000 returning military veterans, constituting almost 10 percent of the county's population.
+McMinn County had around 3,000 returning military veterans, almost 10 percent of the county's population.
 Some of the returning veterans resolved to challenge Cantrell's political control by fielding their own nonpartisan candidates and working for a fraud-free election.
-A meeting was called in May 1946; veteran ID was required for admission.
-A non-partisan slate of candidates was selected.

-Veteran Bill White described the veterans' motivation:
+A veterans-only meeting was called in May 1946, and a non-partisan slate of candidates was selected.
+White described the veterans' motivation: